sandragodinhosilva/melange/README.md

     <img src="./docs/images/table.png" title="Annotation databases" width="600" >
 </p>

 **Pfam**: For the annotation with Pfam identifiers, a local database is created using HMMER v3.3 from the latest version of Pfam-A.hmm file (currently v35.0) downloaded from the downloaded from the [InterPro repository](http://ftp.ebi.ac.uk/pub/databases/Pfam/current_release/) A local database is constructed using HMMER v3.3.
 Once the local database has been created, query proteins are searched against it using the hmmscan function from the HMMER suite.
 The best hit per ORF (cut-off: -E 1e-5) is selected.
+Selected references: [2,3].

 **COG (Clusters of Orthologous Groups)**: The COG annotation procedure follows the [cdd2cog v0.2 workflow](https://github.com/aleimba/bac-genomics-scripts/tree/master/cdd2cog).
 First, several files are downloaded from the [NCBI's FTP server](https://ftp.ncbi.nlm.nih.gov/), including a preformatted database of the [NCBI's Conserved Domain Database (CDD) COG distribution](https://www.ncbi.nlm.nih.gov/cdd/) (2020 release).
 Query proteins are then blasted against this database using reverse position-specific BLAST (*rps-blast*) function from the Blast+ v2.9.0 suite and the results are parsed to a readable format with a Perl script (*cdd2cog.pl*).
 The best hit per ORF (cut-off: -E 1e-5) is selected.
+Selected references: [4].

 **KEGG (Kyoto Encyclopaedia of Genes and Genomes)**: To obtain the KEGG Orthology (KO) for protein identification, the command line (CLI) version of KofamKoala(https://www.genome.jp/tools/kofamkoala/) - [Kofamscan](https://github.com/takaram/kofam_scan) - is used.
 Kofamscan performs K number assignments using hidden Markov model (HMM) profile search, which involves searching query proteins against a customized HMM database of [KOs](ftp://ftp.genome.jp/pub/db/kofam) (KEGG release 103.0).
 This database includes predefined thresholds for individual KOs, resulting in more reliable assignments than sequence similarity searches.
 Kofamscan uses the *hmmsearch* function from the HMMER suite to perform the search.
+Selected references: [5,6].

-**CAZymes (Carbohydrate-active enzymes)**: The CAZymes annotation procedure uses the meta server [dbCAN2](https://bcb.unl.edu/dbCAN2/), specifically, the standalone version [run_dbcan v2.0.11](https://github.com/linnabrown/run_dbcan) implemented with default settings.
+**CAZymes (Carbohydrate-active enzymes)**[]: The CAZymes annotation procedure uses the meta server [dbCAN2](https://bcb.unl.edu/dbCAN2/), specifically, the standalone version [run_dbcan v2.0.11](https://github.com/linnabrown/run_dbcan) implemented with default settings.
 Run_dbcan is a tool that performs annotation of CAZymes using three different approaches: a HMMER v3.3 search against the dbCAN HMM database, a DIAMOND v0.9.32 search against the CAZy database, and the eCAMI algorithm.
 For improved annotation accuracy, ORFs are only annotated with the respective CAZyme name if at least two database searches were positive, as suggested by dbCAN2 authors in [Zhang et al.](https://pubmed.ncbi.nlm.nih.gov/29771380/).
+Selected references: [7,8].

 **MEROPS**: For the identification of ORFs encoding for peptidases and their inhibitors the ["merops_scan.lib", release 12.4](ftp://ftp.ebi.ac.uk/pub/databases/merops/current_release/merops_scan.lib) file is downloaded from [MEROPS](https://www.ebi.ac.uk/merops/).
 Then *makedblast* is used to produce a local BLAST database.
 Query aminoacid sequences are then searched for matches with this database with *blastp*.
+Selected references: [9].

 ### C) Outputs